krajeswaran/junipervpn/README.md

 5. Download this script and make sure it has the right permissions: `chmod a+x junipervpn.py`

 6. Run it for the first time and create the config file - `./junipervpn.py -c`.
 Your config will be stored in a file called `.junipervpn`.
 There is a sample config file in this repo, you can use that for a reference.

+Now you are ready to go.
+Run the script, enter the 6-digit code for your secure token and you will be connected.
+There will be a prompt for password, which is harmless, you can ignore that.

 That's it!
 Enjoy.